 - Monday – Friday

-- Drop off and pick up is anytime between 7 AM and 12 PM
+- Drop off and pick up is anytime between 8 AM and Noon

 Are you open holidays?

-Our office is closed for major holidays (New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas).
-We still provide kennel care and train on all major holidays but do not offer customer service, check in service, or check out service.
+Our office is closed on major holidays (New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas).
+We still provide kennel care and train on all major holidays but do not offer customer service, drop off service, or pick up service.

 New Year’s Eve the office is open from 7 AM to 12 PM for check in and check out.